 Rauschenberg was born in Port Arthur, Texas.
+In 1925.
 After studying painting in Kansas City, Paris, and North Carolina, he moved to New York in 1950—when Abstract Expressionism was in full swing but Pop art, with its celebration of everyday imagery, was soon to emerge.

-The idea that an artwork might be a kind of decipherable rebus was encouraged by Robert Rauschenberg's close friendship with Jasper Johns, both artists being interested in the implications of carefully chosen attached objects, thickly applied paint, and abstraction blended with narrative elements.
-Their works are now seen as precursors to Pop art.
+The idea that an artwork might be a kind of decipherable rebus was encouraged by Rauschenberg's close friendship with Jasper Johns, both artists being interested in the implications of carefully chosen attached objects, thickly applied paint, and abstraction blended with narrative elements.